Dye Fabric With Tea-3 Modern Rules To Follow!

 Steeping tea bags in water

-Black tea will be a good option for dark color.
+- Black tea will be a good option for dark colors.
 Green tea can’t give that prominent color.
 Black tea gives cream, tanned or brown color.
-Again, for pale or light green color use green tea.
+Again, for pale or light green colors use green tea.
 If want pink or lavender shade then use flower or fruit teas.

-Then add the tea bags in the boiling water.
-Here, for this particular experiment 85 tea bags were used.
+- Then add the tea bags to the boiling water.
+Here, for this particular experiment, 85 tea bags were used.

-Make sure you stir the tea a few times to lift the tea from bottom and to ensure it is mixed properly.
+- Make sure you stir the tea a few times to lift the tea from the bottom and to ensure it is mixed properly.

-Once you get the desire color, remove the tea bags from the pot.
+- Once you get the desired color, remove the tea bags from the pot.

 Putting tea bags in boiling water